OPT Grace Period for F1 Visa International Students and J1 visa Grace Period

 The J-1 Visa is a non-immigrant visa that offers cultural and educational exchange opportunities in the United States through a variety of programs overseen by the U.S and issued to research scholars, professors and exchange visitors participating in various programs.
 A government-approved sponsorship program will provide you with a completed DS-2019 form to be filed with the USCIS.

-These programs are sponsored by an educational or other nonprofit institution such as university, private sector or government program which must be accredited through the Exchange Visitor Program designated by the U.S. State Department.
+These programs are sponsored by an educational or other nonprofit institution such as a university, private sector or government program which must be accredited through the Exchange Visitor Program designated by the U.S. State Department.
 343,800 J-1 visas were issued in 2017.

-The USCIS allows J1 visa students for a 30 day Grace Period after successfully completing Work and Travel Program.
+The USCIS allows J1 visa students for a 30 day Grace Period after successfully completing the Work and Travel Program.
 The J1 grace period starts from the last day of the program (as indicated on DS-2019).
 This period for you to settle your affairs, to travel within the country, prepare for your return trip to your home country and finally depart the U.S. During this 30-day period you are not allowed to continue to work.

 If you have extended or changed your program dates with US Administration valid approval, then you will have a maximum 30 days to depart the U.S. from the new program end date.